CanYouTeachMeHowToCode/Veiled-Chess/README.md

 - After each move of a “veiled” piece, it “unveils”.
 That is, it becomes the chess it truly is and obeys the moving rules of itself.
 - If one of the player's “unveiled” pieces is taken by an opponent, the opponent knows what the piece actually is, yet the player does not know.

-An example of comparison between normal chess board and *Veiled* chess board is shown below:
+An example of comparison between normal chess board (left) and *Veiled* chess board (right) after the move series `1.e4 e5 2♗c4 ♝c5 3.♘f3 ♞f6 4.♘c3 d6 5.O-O ♛e7` is shown below:
 <table>
   <tr>
     <td><img src=".images/Normal%20Chess%20Board%20Example.png" alt="Normal Chess Board"></td>